dslab-epfl/svshi/svshi/documentation/documentation.md

 The **app generator** produces a Python app skeleton given an app name and the app prototypical structure JSON file.

-Before executing the app generator, the user needs to create the file containing the list of the devices the app uses, as explained below [in Section 4.2.1.1](#4211-Prototypical-structure).
+Before executing the app generator, the user needs to create the file containing the list of the devices the app uses, as explained later [in Section 4.2.1.1](#4211-Prototypical-structure).

 To execute the generator, we run `svshi generateApp -d devices.json -n app_name`, where the first argument is the _absolute_ path to the prototypical structure file and the second one (`app_name` in the example) is the name of the app to create.
 The name has to follow the same rules as for Python modules: short, all-lowercase names.
 Underscores can be used if it improves readability.